Address: 8 Shaul Hamelech Blvd., Tel Aviv 64733

 Line of Business:

 srael Petrochemical Enterprises Ltd. (IPE or the Company) is a public holding company whose shares are listed on the Tel Aviv Stock Exchange.
-Engaging primarily in the energy sector and tangential sectors, IPE employs a two-pronged strategy of enhancing its existing assets to sustain steady internal growth, and investing long term in companies in its business environment and in new fields.
+Engaging primarily in the energy sector and tangential sectors, IPE works to enhance its existing assets to sustain steady internal growth, and implementing new long term investments in its business environment and in new fields.

 IPE was founded in 1961 as an industrial company engaging mainly in the manufacture of polyethylene.
 In 1978, IPE became a public company and its shares were listed on the Tel Aviv Stock Exchange.